Installation¶

 Creates Kubernetes secrets:

-{release}-license— stores the license key supplied via--license-key(or--license-key-file).{release}-users— stores internal authentication credentials and the initial admin password (auto-generated or provided via--admin-password).
-All values are read from an existing secret if one already exists, so they are preserved across upgrades.registry-pull-secret— Docker registry credentials for pulling images fromghcr.io.
+{release}-license— stores the license key supplied via--license-key(or--license-key-file).{release}-users— stores the JWT signing secret used for user authentication.
+Preserved across upgrades.registry-pull-secret— Docker registry credentials for pulling images fromghcr.io.

 -